4d/4D-Mobile-App/Documentation/Classes/Feature.md

   }
 }
 ```
-*In this case, the fearure "theFeature" will be activated if the 4D version is 15R2 or more only on macOS and in 64-bit*
+*In this case, the feature "theFeature" will be activated if the 4D version is 15R2 or more only on macOS and in 64-bit*

 ## Examples

-### Declaration des flags
+### Declaration of flags

 ```4d
 Feature:=cs.Feature.new(1980; Folder(fk user preferences folder).file("4d.mobile"))